tacitphoenix/tic-tac-toe/README.md

 1. Interface for providing board as url string
 2. Validation and plausibility of board string
-4. Win conditions part of the game engine
+3. Win conditions part of the game engine
-3. Test to verify the above
+4. Test to verify the above
+5. Next move part of the game engine

 # Tests